 Symptoms of Menopause

-During perimenopause, symptoms may be nonexistent, mild, moderate, or severe.
+During perimenopause, symptoms may be mild, moderate, or severe, or there may be no symptoms.
 Symptoms may last from 6 months to about 10 years, sometimes longer.

 Irregular menstrual periods may be the first symptom of perimenopause.
 Typically, periods occur more often, then less often, but any pattern is possible.
 Periods may be shorter or longer, lighter or heavier.
 They may not occur for months, then become regular again.
-In some women, periods occur regularly until menopause.
+In some women, periods are regular until menopause.

 Hot flashes affect 75 to 85% of women.
-They usually begin before periods stop.
+Hot flashes usually begin before periods stop.
 They last for an average of almost 7 1/2 years but can last more than 10 years.
+Research shows that, on average, Black women experience hot flashes more frequently and over a longer period of time than Asian, Hispanic, or White women.
 Usually, hot flashes become milder and occur less frequently as time passes.

 During a hot flash, blood vessels near the skin surface widen (dilate).
 As a result, blood flow increases, causing the skin, especially on the head and neck, to become red and warm (flushed).
 Women feel warm or hot, and perspiration may be profuse.
 Hot flashes are sometimes called hot flushes because the face can become red.